Greenstand/Greenstand-Overview/README.md

 ### Slack Basics
 [Slack link](https://join.slack.com/t/greenstand/shared_invite/enQtMjcyMzgyMjk4NzU3LWZmNjM3YzY5N2Q0MzQ5YTM4OGZkMWJhM2U4MTkyYjI2NjhkN2YxNTRiMDIwNWQ5ZTVlNDczYzBjZmMxYzM2ZjU)
-Slack is our main form of communications.
+Slack is our main form of communication.
 Here are some Slack basics:
 To add yourself to the desired channels: on the left window in Slack find **channel +**...

 Our popular channels are #development, #android, #nodejs-api, #tree-talk etc..